-Ms Chiang, aged 54, is an Independent Non-Executive Director of PCPD, the Chairlady of PCPD's Remuneration Committee of the Board and a member of PCPD's Audit Committee and Nomination Committee of the Board.
+Ms Chiang, aged 53, is an Independent Non-Executive Director of PCPD, the Chairlady of PCPD's Remuneration Committee of the Board and a member of PCPD's Audit Committee and Nomination Committee of the Board.
 She became a director of PCPD in May 2015.

-Ms Chiang has over 28 years of private equity investment experience and is now the founding managing partner of Prospere Capital Limited.
+Ms Chiang has over 27 years of private equity investment experience and is now the founding managing partner of Prospere Capital Limited.
 She was previously a founding managing partner of Pacific Alliance Equity Partners, the private equity division of Pacific Alliance Group ("PAG").
 Prior to joining PAG, she was a vice president in AIG Investment Corporation.
-She is currently an Independent Non-Executive Director, a member of Audit Committee and Nomination Committee of Sands China Ltd. ("Sands") and Goodbaby International Holdings Limited ("Goodbaby") which are listed in Hong Kong as well as a member of Remuneration Committee of Goodbaby and the Chairlady of Environmental, Social and Governance Committee of Sands.
-Ms Chiang is also a Non-Executive Director of Yantai Changyu Pioneer Wine Company Limited, which is listed in Shenzhen.
-Ms Chiang was an Independent Non-Executive Director, a member of Audit Committee and Health, Safety and Security Committee of Merlin Entertainments Plc..
+She is currently an Independent Non-Executive Director, a member of Audit Committee and Nomination Committee of the board of directors of Sands China Ltd. and Goodbaby International Holdings Limited ("Goodbaby") which are listed in Hong Kong as well as a member of Remuneration Committee of the board of directors of Goodbaby, Ms Chiang is also a Non-Executive Director of Yantai Changyu Pioneer Wine Company Limited, which is listed in Shenzhen.
+Ms Chiang was an Independent Non-Executive Director, a member of Audit Committee and Health, Safety and Security Committee of the board of directors of Merlin Entertainments Plc..